vynxc/VBox/README.md

 ### Supported Boards

-- Raspberry Pi Pico (RP2040)
-- Raspberry Pi Pico 2 (RP2350)
-- Adafruit Feather RP2040 USB Host
+Targets the Adafruit Feather RP2040 USB Host by default, you can update the pin macros to use any pico or pico2

 ### Pin Configuration